matejc/upaas/README.md

 Write your own plug-in.

-Everything can be run without root if using ports above 1024.
+Micro PAAS can be run without root if using ports above 1024.

 Do not like it?
 Copy your Dockerfile-s, docker-compose-${name}.yml files and you can switch, fast.